7 Tips for Hotels during COVID-19: How to Manage Your Online Reputation During a Crisis?

 The first concern during a crisis posing a threat to security, should be the safety of your employees and guests.
 Make sure that you take all necessary precautions and try to maintain a safe environment.
 This includes during the ongoing coronavirus pandemic stricter hygiene and cleaning regulations and might require guests with symptoms to stay in their room and call in a doctor.

 Leverage your digital communication channels like website, email, SMS and social media to inform about updates and to make sure your guests feel fully and well-informed.
 Don´t sweep issues under the carpet, that will only hurt your reputation in the long-term.
 If your doors are still open but some facilities are closed, make sure to inform your guests in a timely manner.
-Like this, you help them adjusting their expectations and avoid any misunderstanding
+Like this, you help them adjusting their expectations.
+Avoid any misunderstanding by how you handle your online reputation corona crisis.

 3. Act quickly